arduino/docs-content/content/hardware/08.edu/carriers/din-simul8/features.md

 <FeatureDescription>
-The Arduino® DIN Simul8 brings power and control to your OPTA PLC project.
+The Arduino DIN Simul8 brings power and control to your Opta PLC project.
 </FeatureDescription>

 <FeatureList>
 <Feature title="Power distribution" image="power">
-  1 barrel plug and 4 screw terminal connectors let you power the board and all you project easily.
+  One barrel plug and four screw terminal connectors lets you power the board and all you project easily.
 </Feature>

 <Feature title="Onboard big switches" image="connection">